Dispersal-induced instability in complex ecosystems: Methods

-The values of the model parameters used in the figures are given in full in Section S6 of the Supplementary Information. {\bf Calculation of the boundary surrounding the bulk of the eigenvalues.} The vast majority of the eigenvalues of the random matrices $\mathbf{M}_q$ reside within one or two `bulk' regions of the complex plane.
+The values of the model parameters used in the figures are given in full in Section S6 of the Supplementary Material. {\bf Calculation of the boundary surrounding the bulk of the eigenvalues.} The vast majority of the eigenvalues of the random matrices $\mathbf{M}_q$ reside within one or two `bulk' regions of the complex plane.
 To determine stability we need to know if there are bulk eigenvalues with positive real parts.
 Identifying the boundaries of the regions containing the eigenvalues is sufficient for this purpose.
-Our calculation uses methods originally developed in condensed matter physics, and follows lines similar to those of \cite{haake,sommers}.
+Our calculation uses methods originally developed in statistical physics and follows lines similar to those of \cite{haake,sommers}.
+This approach converts the problem into the evaluation of a `potential' related to the eigenvalue density.
+This potential, in turn, can be expressed as a high-dimensional integral, which is carried out using the saddle-point method.
+A brief summary of the context of this approach in the wider literature is given Section S2 A of the Supplementary Material.
+Full details of the calculation are given in Sections S2 B and S2 C.

 We write $\omega=\omega_x+i\omega_y$ for the eigenvalues of $\mathbf{M}_q$.
-The general expression for the boundary surrounding the bulk of the eigenvalues ($\omega_y$ as a function of $\omega_x$) is given by the simultaneous solution of the following equations (see Supplementary Information Eq.~(S81) )
+The general expression for the boundary surrounding the bulk of the eigenvalues ($\omega_y$ as a function of $\omega_x$) is given by the simultaneous solution of the following equations (see Supplementary Material Eq.~(S81))

 We note the free index $\alpha$ in the second of these equations ($\alpha\in\{u,v\}$).
 This is therefore a system of three coupled equations.
 One first eliminates the auxiliary variables $\chi_\alpha$, and then expresses $\omega_y$ in terms of $\omega_x$.
 This results in the red curves in Fig. \ref{fig:turinginstability}.